 Elder Health Programs

-TCCC volunteers teach Tai Chi at senior centers, community centers, and nursing homes in four of New York City’s five boroughs.
+The Tai Chi Chuan Center volunteers teach Tai Chi at senior centers, community centers, and nursing homes in four of New York City’s five boroughs.
 We have had enormous success with a specially developed curriculum that is accessible for all fitness levels and easy to learn.
-Please call or email TCCC for information about participating, either to receive elder health classes or to volunteer.
+Please contact us for information about participating, either to receive elder health classes or to volunteer.

-As an extension of TCCC’s elder health and curriculum development activities, TCCC also develops and publishes teaching materials.
-Publications to date include: Eternal Spring Chi Kung book (2004), and three-volume Eternal Spring Chi Kung DVD (2005).
-Please call or email TCCC for information about purchasing Eternal Spring Chi Kung print or DVD publications.
+As an extension of TCCC’s elder health and curriculum development activities, TCCC also supports the development and publication of teaching materials.
+Publications include: Eternal Spring Chi Kung book (2004), and three-volume Eternal Spring Chi Kung DVD (2005).
+You can purchase Eternal Spring Books and DVDs and other educational materials at CKChuTaiChi.com

-Additional Activities TCCC is engaged a wide variety of other related activities, including:
+The Tai Chi Chuan Center is engaged in a wide variety of other equally impactful activities, including:

 - Free Tai Chi classes in New York City’s Bryant Park that are open to the public.